 However, some sensitive people might suffer minor symptoms like swollen lips after consuming chicken mushrooms.
 For more safety, you can start with a small amount of them and wait to see any reaction.
 If your stomach is still fine, then you are safe.

 On the other hand, the fungus looks beautiful, with vibrant yellow to orange color.
-They grow in large brackets, reaching up to 100 pounds if you collect the whole bracket.
-Their habitat is mostly on woody trees, like oak, eucalyptus, willow, and more.
+They grow in large brackets, some of which can weigh up to as many as 100 pounds.
+Their habitat is mostly on woody plants, like oak, eucalyptus, willow, and more.

 24. Honey Mushroom (Armillaria Mellea)

 If you spot some mushrooms growing in a clump with a honey color, the high possibility is a Honey mushroom.
 If you are still not unsure how to identify them, check for their cap.